 Find out more about Athlete Assessments’ University Academic Program

 The success of your students reflects the success of your University Academic Program.
-Whether you teach Sport Management, Sport Coaching, Sport and Health Sciences or Sports Psychology, provide your students with the skills which differentiate them when they enter the competitive sports industry.
+Whether you teach Sport Management, Sport Coaching, Sport and Health Sciences or sport psychology, provide your students with the skills which differentiate them when they enter the competitive sports industry.

 The Athlete Assessments Academic Program is extremely popular with both students and staff because it complements sport management topics and professional development in the class room with a very strong practical application.